krazydanny/laravel-repository/README.md

 Current available methods for caching Laravel models store the entire PHP object in cache.
 That consumes a lot of extra storage and results in slower response times, therefore having a more expensive infrastructure.

-Laravel Model Repository stores only the business specific data of your model's instance necesary to recreate exactly the same later, once it's loaded by PHP.
+Laravel Model Repository stores only the business specific data of your model necesary to recreate exactly the same instance later, after being loaded by PHP.
 Saving more than 50% of cache storage and significantly reducing response times from the cache server.